 Once you have received treatment you should remain away from the public for at least 24 hours after your fever is gone.
 When the fever is reduced, be diligent about disinfecting and washing hands.
 Keep distance from those who are at high risk of contracting viruses: Infants, Elderly, Pre-Op and Post-Op Patients, anyone with a pre-existing condition that weakened their immune system.
 Continue to avoid strenuous activities, eat healthy and get plenty of rest.
 Weakened immune systems are more susceptible to contracting other illnesses (including different strands of the flu!)

-If you are in the Kingston Pike area of Knoxville, TN, come see us today.
+Come see us today.
 Give your body the best line of defense by getting your flu shot every year!